fluxcd/flagger/docs/gitbook/usage/contour-progressive-delivery.md

 Now you can access podinfo UI using your domain address.

+Note that you should be using HTTPS when exposing production workloads on internet.
+You can obtain free TLS certs from Let's Encrypt, read this [guide](https://github.com/stefanprodan/eks-envoy-ingress) on how to configure cert-manager to secure Contour with TLS certificates.

 ### Automated canary promotion

 Flagger implements a control loop that gradually shifts traffic to the canary while measuring key performance indicators